URBAN BOAT / PÉNICHE THABOR

 An ecological dimension

-Conscious of the environmental challenges facing society, Urban Boat will also direct its attention to raising awareness of the ecological risks.
+Conscious of the environmental challenges facing society, Urban Boat directs its attention to raising awareness of the ecological risks.

-Thanks to a partnership with Solar Sound System, Urban Boat will develop and deploy solutions towards an energetic autonomy, making good use of sustainable energies.
+Urban Boat develops and deploys solutions towards an energetic autonomy, making good use of sustainable energies.
 The stage of the boat is entirely solar.